Second to None: Chicago Stories

 About the Editor:

 Harvey Young’s research on the performance and experience of race has been widely published in academic journals, profiled in the New Yorker, the Wall Street Journal and the Chronicle of Higher Education, and cited in the New York Times and the Boston Globe.
 He has published seven books, including Embodying Black Experience, winner of “Book of the Year” awards from the National Communication Association and the American Society for Theatre Research and, most recently, Black Theater Is Black Life: An Oral History of Chicago Theater, with Queen Meccasia Zabriskie (Northwestern 2013).
 Dr. Young has served on the Board of Directors of the American Society for Theatre Research, the Yale Club of Chicago, and the African American Arts Alliance of Chicago.
-He is a professor of African American studies, performance studies, radio/television/film, and theatre at Northwestern University.
+Between 2002 and 2017, Dr. Young was a member of the faculty of Northwestern University, where he was also Professor and Chair of Theatre.
+In January 2018, he became Dean of the College of Fine Arts at Boston University

 Send proposals and inquiries to: